uvammm/uvammm.github.io/src/content/post/welcome.md

 slug = "welcome"
 +++

-Welcome to the website for the joint Computer Science/Economics course, _Markets, Mechanisms, and Machines_.
+Welcome to the website for the joint Economics/Computer Science course, _Markets, Mechanisms, and Machines_.

 More information will be posted here soon.
 For